rust-lang/book/second-edition/src/ch10-00-generics.md

 In Listing 10-3, we extracted the code that finds the largest number into a function named `largest`.
-Unlike the code in Listing 10-1, which can find the largest number in only one particular list, this program can find the largest number in two different lists:
+Unlike the code in Listing 10-1, which can find the largest number in only one particular list, this program can find the largest number in two different lists.

 <span class="filename">Filename: src/main.rs</span>